- Minimum GPA: 2.5

 - Judicial Check

-- Heidelberg Application Deadline: ASAP, August – Nominations Fill up
+- Heidelberg Application Deadline: ASAP – Nominations Fill up

 - Oldest University in Germany